rasmushoj/mariadb-server/README.md

 NOTE:

-MariaDB is specifically available only under version 2 of the GNU General Public License (GPLv2).
-(I.e. Without the "any later version" clause.)
+MariaDB is specifically available only under version 2 of the GNU General Public License (GPLv2), i.e. without the "any later version" clause.
 This is inherited from MySQL.
 Please see the README file in the MySQL distribution for more information.

 License information can be found in the COPYING, COPYING.LESSER,